ComanG-studio/BookReview/LevelUp.md

 Guys we`ll eat chilli today.You have no choice:
 "*At the very least, make sure to try the new chili recipe.*"

+## Geting N00bed

+Don`t call me noob I was just intrested:
+"1*The term “n00b” is short for “newbie,” or someone who is new to a game or other venture.
+While the term predates the Internet, it became popular with MMORPG communities.
+Not a particularly flattering term, as it implies inexperience and/or ignorance.
+For example, only a real n00b would read a footnote defining what a n00b is!*"

+Oh master I am the on who reads everything in the book(exept forewords `cause fuck `em, am I right?)
+"*It’s pretty basic stuff and if you already know it all and are not a n00b, feel free to skip it.
+However, you are going to be missing out on a lot of great stuff.*"

+Ground rules...
+Really very ground.
+"*Q: What is a game?*
+ *A: A game is an activity that*
+    -*Requires at least one player*
+    -*Has rules*
+    -*Has a win and/or lose condition*"

+Second ground rule.
+"*A game needs a clear objective so the player knows what the goal is.
+You should be able to sum up a game’s objectives quickly and clearly /.../ The lesson is, you need to keep your game objectives simple.*"

+WIP